oceanprotocol/docs/developers/compute-to-data/compute-workflow.md

 description: Understanding the Compute-to-Data (C2D) Workflow
 ---

-🚀  Now that we've introduced the key actors and provided an overview of the process, it's time to delve into the nitty-gritty of the compute workflow.🌟 We'll dissect each step, examining the inner workings of Compute-to-Data (C2D).
-From data selection to secure computations, we'll leave no stone unturned in this exploration. 💫 Get ready to uncover the intricacies of C2D and how it utilizes various actors and components for a blend of privacy and efficiency.
+🚀  Now that we've introduced the key actors and provided an overview of the process, it's time to delve into the nitty-gritty of the compute workflow.
+We'll dissect each step, examining the inner workings of Compute-to-Data (C2D).
+From data selection to secure computations, we'll leave no stone unturned in this exploration.

 For visual clarity, here's an image of the workflow in action! 🖼️✨